SOCIAL FORESTRY DEVELOPMENT

 (a) Agro-forestry System Development:

-Indian Forests are helping to livelihood of about 2750 lakh people and important for mitigating Climate Change.
-The Government of India has communicated to UNFCCC to achieve voluntarily additional 2.5–3 billion tonnes of CO2 e by 2030 from forestry sector.
+Indian Forests are helping in improving the livelihoods of about 3000 lakh people and are important for mitigating Climate Change.
+The Government of India has committed to UNFCCC an additional voluntary reduction of 2.5–3 billion tonnes of CO2 e by 2030 from its forestry sector.
 If all of India's open forests are taken up for restoration, only about 0.9 million tonnes of CO2e worth additional carbon sink can be created.
-The balance will need to come from Trees outside Forests (ToF).
+The balance will need to be from Trees outside Forests (ToF).
 Agro-forestry is one of the best options for developing ToF.
 Therefore, it becomes imperative to focus on the potential of ToF.
-Therefore, in context of India's NDC commitment, IFFDC has undertaken new Initiative to develop agro-forestry on farmer's fields.
-It not only helps in mitigating the Climate Change but also help in generation of additional income to the farmers.
-Thus, besides contributing to NDC commitment, the Agro-forestry also contributes toward the mission “Doubling Farmer's Income” of Govt of India.
+It is in this context of India's NDC commitment, IFFDC has undertaken the new initiative of developing agro-forestry on farmer fields.
+This not only helps in mitigating Climate Change but also helps in additional income generation to farmers.
+Besides contributing to NDC commitment, development of Agro-forestry also contributes toward the mission “Doubling Farmer's Income” of the Government of India.

-The species planted under agro-forestry are of commercial use, fast growing and early maturing.
-Such plant species selected for agro-forestry plantations are Melia composita (Burma Neem) and Sahajan etc. During the year 2022-23, total 1.29 lakh saplings have been planted on the fields of 328 farmers in Uttar Pradesh, Rajasthan and Madhya Pradesh.
+The species planted under agro-forestry are of commercial use, fast growing and early maturing varieties.
+Such plant species selected for agro-forestry plantations are Melia composita (Burma Neem), Ailanthus excelsa (Maharukh) and Eucalyptus Clone etc. During the year, 0.88 lakh saplings have been planted on the fields of 114 farmers in Uttar Pradesh, Rajasthan and Madhya Pradesh.

-The Govt of India is implementing the “National Horticulture Mission” (NHM) since 2004 with objective to ensure nutritional security and generate income to the farmers.
-To contribute to the NHM of India and Millennium Development Goal i.e. “Eradication of Poverty & Hunger”, IFFDC grafted the component Agri-horti system in its existing Farm Forestry and Climate Change portfolio.
-The objective is to generate additional income to the farmers and create nutrition source to their families in rural areas.
+The Government of India is implementing the “National Horticulture Mission” (NHM) since 2004 aimed at ensuring nutritional security and income generation for farmers.
+To contribute to the objectives of the NHM and the Sustainable Development Goal (SDG) No. 1 "No Poverty" and (SDG) No. 2 "Zero Hunger", IFFDC has grafted the component of Agri-Horti system development to its existing Social Forestry and Climate Change portfolio.

 Progress

-4. 105 Annual General Body Meetings, 681 Executive Committee Meetings of different PFFCS were organised.
-3,771 meetings of SHGs and 38 meeting of Secretary were organised.
-Audit work of 104 PFFCS has been completed.
+l 98 Annual General Body Meetings, 732 Executive Committee Meetings of different PFFCS have been organized.
+3,220 meetings of SHG and 44 Meetings of PFFCS Secretaries were organized.
+Audit work of 111 PFFCS has been completed.

 Outcome

-1. PFFCS are serving as nodal agencies for environment up-gradation and catering to fuel wood, fodder and other needs of the community.
+l PFFCS are serving as nodal agencies for environment up-gradation and catering to the fuel wood, fodder and other needs of the community such as the supply of Agri-inputs.

-5. Revolving Fund is helping to PFFCS as well as SHG members to established micro-enterprises and generating livelihood options.
-The operationalised microenterprises are helping to the aim of doubling the Farmer's income.
+l Revolving Fund is helping to PFFCS as well as SHG members to establish micro-enterprises thereby generating livelihood options.
+The operationalised micro-enterprises are helping achieve the aim of doubling Farmer's incomes.